micmejia/bible-dump/AMPC/Matthew/Matt 27.md

-And said, Sir, we have just remembered how that [^t]vagabond Imposter said while He was still alive, After three days I will rise again.
+And said, Sir, we have just remembered how that vagabond Imposter said while He was still alive, After three days I will rise again.